Distinguishing regular polygons, cycle graphs, and circular metric spaces by the distance multiset and magnitude: Identification of regular polygons by distance multisets

 In what follows we only study the regular $n$-gons.
-Theorem \ref{thm_Riesz} implies that in order to identify a regular polygon by its discrete Riesz energy, it is necessary to restrict the range of the metric spaces to be handled.
-One way is to restrict it to subspaces of Euclidean spaces, however this is not sufficient as isomers can be realized as follows.
-When $n=4$,
+The above corollary implies that in order to identify a regular polygon by its distance multiset, it is necessary to restrict the range of the metric spaces to be handled.
+One way is to restrict it to subspaces of Euclidean spaces, however this is not sufficient as non-congruent homometric spaces constructed in Theorem \ref{thm_homometric} can be realized in the Euclidean spaces as follows.